nekolab/shadowsocks-nacl/README.md

 Usage
 -----
+**Note**: It is recommend to use Shadowsocks-NaCl JavaScript API to communicate with native client module.
+You just need include `src/shadowsocks.js` into your webapp page, initialize it, and invoke commands you need.
+For more details, see example in `test_flight.js` and read jsdoc in `src/shadowsocks.js`.

+Also, you can do all things by yourself.

-You can put an `<embed>` tag into webpage to load Native Client module, like:
+First, put an `<embed>` tag into webpage to load Native Client module, like:

 ```html
 <embed id="shadowsocks"